Harbour Island to Harbour Island

 Golf cars are the means of transportation around Harbour Island and will allow you to explore the many narrow streets.
-If fishing or diving is your passion, perhaps you can provide the catch of the day, and enjoy it at dinner.
+If fishing or diving is your passion, perhaps you can provide the catch of the day and enjoy it at dinner.
 Diving enthusiasts will enjoy the sight of an unusual underwater train wreck.

 In the morning, cruise along the Devil’s Backbone.
 Go to Current Cut, a narrow channel between the northern tip of Eleuthera Island and the adjacent island of Current.
 Here there is excellent snorkeling.

-In the evening, visit Current Settlement on the southernmost tip of the northern end of the island of Eleuthera.
-A quaint, quiet little town settled over 200 years ago—overnight in a calm anchorage.
+In the evening, visit Current Settlement on the southernmost tip of the northern end of Eleuthera.
+This is a quaint, quiet little town settled over 200 years ago—overnight in a calm anchorage.

 Head to Gregory Town, a colonial Bahamian Pineapple trading center until the 1880’s when the United States took the pineapple to Hawaii to help develop a cash crop in this new U.S. Territory.

 However, the cultivation of pineapples is ongoing.
 And the locals produce pineapple rum at the local Pineapple Town Plantation and Distillery.
 The Distillery may be open for a visit.
-Take a walk around town, with the few shops, featuring a lot of pineapple motifs.
+Take a walk around town, with the few shops featuring a lot of pineapple motifs.
 And do stop to taste this delicious sweet local black pineapple.

 Spanish Wells is a center for lobster fishing in the Bahamas.
 In addition to locally made handicrafts sold in the local shops.

 Head to a quiet anchorage across from Harbor Island for your last evening.
-Finally enjoy dinner under the stars, surrounded by the crystal clear waters of the Bahamas.
+Finally, enjoy dinner under the stars, surrounded by the crystal-clear waters of the Bahamas.